New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Introduction

-\subsection{Estimating persistent Betti numbers}
+\subsubsection{Estimating persistent Betti numbers}

 We remark that the above result assumes a fixed simplicial complex $K$, denoted hereafter by $K_1$, constructed from pairwise connectivity under a given threshold (or length scale).
 As the threshold increases, additional connections are formed among the data points, yielding a denser simplicial complex $K_2$.
 It is straightforward to verify that $K_1 \subseteq K_2$, since all connections present in $K_1$ are preserved in $K_2$, while $K_2$ may contain additional pairwise connections.
 While Betti numbers quantify the ``holes'' within a given complex (e.g., $K_1$), the \emph{persistent Betti numbers} capture the topological features that persist from the earlier complex (corresponding to a smaller threshold) to the later one (with a larger threshold).
 Our objective is thus to compute the persistent Betti numbers associated with the inclusion $K_1 \subseteq K_2$.
 This problem was previously considered in \cite{hayakawa2022quantum}, where the input model assumes oracle access encoding pairwise connectivity of the underlying data points at two distinct thresholds—essentially requiring two separate oracles for $K_1$ and $K_2$.
 As before, we depart from the oracle-based model and instead assume that classical descriptions of $K_1$ and $K_2$ are available.
-This leads us to the following reformulation of the computational task: \begin{problem}[Persistent Betti number estimation with classical description, see~\cref{sec: estimatingpersistentbettinumbers}] Given two simplicial complexes $K_1 \subseteq K_2$, specified via classical boundary matrix descriptions $\{ \mathcal{S}_r^{K_1} \}$ and $\{ \mathcal{S}_r^{K_2} \}$, estimate the persistent Betti numbers associated with the inclusion $K_1 \subseteq K_2$. \end{problem}
+This leads us to the following reformulation of the computational task:

+\begin{problem}[Persistent Betti number estimation with classical description, see~\cref{sec: estimatingpersistentbettinumbers}] Given two simplicial complexes $K_1 \subseteq K_2$, specified via classical boundary matrix descriptions $\{ \mathcal{S}_r^{K_1} \}$ and $\{ \mathcal{S}_r^{K_2} \}$, estimate the persistent Betti numbers associated with the inclusion $K_1 \subseteq K_2$. \end{problem}

 Our algorithm builds on the method proposed in \cite{hayakawa2022quantum}.
 To estimate persistent Betti numbers, one must consider the \emph{persistent combinatorial Laplacian}.
 Recall that the standard $r$-th combinatorial Laplacian is defined by~\cref{eq: r_th_comb_laplacian}.
 The $r$-th persistent combinatorial Laplacian is given by